-I am reposting this becasue it is just such a good dish! it is a particularly extra good to make in the tanning days of summer gardens.
-We have basil, tomatos, zucchinui and yellow squash we still are eating from our garden.
-Hope you enjoy it.
+This is just such a good dish!
+It is a particularly extra good to make in the wanning days of summer gardens.
+We have basil, tomatos, zucchini and yellow squash we still are eating from our garden.

-One happy benefit of having to stay ay home is all of the Core 4 pitching in by taking a turn to make one main meal a day.
+One happy benefit of having the Core 4 (us and our 2 youngest still at home then) is to take a turn to make one main meal a day.
 Amy threatened to serve hot dogs and Mac ‘n cheese, a classic menu!

-The ratatouille takes a bit more effort ostly in the slicing and is worth every bit of it!
+The ratatouille takes a bit more effort.
+Prepping involves quite a bit of slicing of each vegetable!
+It is worth every bit of it!

 Jump to Recipe